MicrosoftDocs/nav-content/dynamics-nav-app/production-how-work-family.md

 ---
-    title: How to Use Item Families in Manufacturing
+    title: How to Use Item Families in Manufacturing | Microsoft Docs
     description: The main task in customizing a base calendar for your company, or one of its business partners, is to enter any changes to working and nonworking day status.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na